davenicholson-xyz/wallchemy/README.md

 wallhaven.cc username.
 Required to fetch from your collections

 #### `-apikey` [apikey]
-wallhaven.cc apikey to fetch NSFW images
+wallhaven.cc apikey to fetch collections and NSFW images

 #### `-collection` [name]
 Name of collection to fetch random wallpaper from.
 Requires API key and username to be set